codenvibes/CS/05_DEFENSIVE_SECURITY/LOG ANALYSIS/INTRO TO LOG ANALYSIS.md

 Identifying what may be of interest to us in log analysis is essential.
 It is challenging to analyze a log if we're not entirely sure what we are looking for.

-First, let's understand what [[THREAT INTELLIGENCE#^a34113|threat intelligence]] threat intelligence is.
+First, let's understand what [[THREAT INTELLIGENCE#^a34113|threat intelligence]] is.
 In summary, threat intelligence are pieces of information that can be attributed to a malicious actor.
 Examples of threat intelligence include:

 - IP Addresses
 - File Hashes